CASFRI/CASFRI/docs/specifications/attributes/01_introduction.md

 Prepared by: John A. Cosco, Chief Inventory Forester, February 2011

-Revised by: The CASFRI Project Team, August 2019
+Revised by: The CASFRI Project Team, November 2019